 mood: Ann-Marie Hoang of Mstr of Disguise, this 19th century tattooed babe, Beyoncé à la Formation, Vivienne Westwood in 1979.

-Serafina Woodward is a formidable hairdresser and the first I found in London that I completely and fully trust with my hair.
-Don’t let the all black garms fool you — she has a keen eye for colour.
-What’s more, she’s got a creative sense of style and is always up-to-date on the latest industry trends.
-Serafina works as a senior stylist at the oh so lovely ethical salon Stunt Dolly on Kingsland Road in Dalston, which was first recommended to me by my friend Kat.
+Serafina has a creative sense of style and is always up-to-date on the latest industry trends.
+She works as a senior stylist at the oh so lovely ethical salon Stunt Dolly on Kingsland Road in Dalston, which was first recommended to me by my friend Kat.
 If you’ve been looking for a cool yet unpretentious salon with an environmentally friendly ethos, definitely pay them a visit.